justorez/vite-vue3-chrome-extension-v3/README.md

   - `content-script` - scripts and components to be injected as `content_script`
     - `iframe` content script iframe vue3 app which will be injected into page
   - `background` - scripts for background.
-  - `popup` - popup vuejs application root
+  - `popup` - popup vue application root
     - `pages` - popup pages
-  - `options` - options vuejs application root
+  - `options` - options vue application root
     - `pages` - options pages
+  - `main` - main vue application root (extension home page, if you need)
-  - `setup` - Page for Install and Update chrome extension events
+  - `setup` - page for Install and Update extension events
     - `pages` - pages for install and update events
   - `offscreen` - Chrome extension offscreen pages, can be used for audio, screen recording
   - `pages` - application pages, common to all views (About, Contact, Authentication etc)